mrxk/vim-jira/README.markdown

 If the Vim version supports conceal then the `{{`, `}}`, `*`, `_`, and `+`
 format characers will be hidden.

+## Configuration

+The following global variables are supported

+* `g:vim_jira_use_single_tab`: When set to 0 (the default), a new tab will be opened for each issue.
+Re-opening the same issue will re-use the existing open tab.
+When set to 1, a single tab will be used for all results.
+* `g:vim_jira_format_output`: When set to 0, text from Jira will not be modified.
+When set to 1 (the default), text will be wrapped and html will be parsed.

 ## Example mapping

 This plugin does not map any keys outside of its own buffers.
 I use the